Ayush-kaithwas/Ayush-kaithwas/README.md

 - 💞️ I’m looking to collaborate on any artificial intelligence program or any other interesting project.
 - 📫 How to reach me ?
 Contact me on - tombriddle53@gmail.com
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play Football/ Chess
+- ⚡ Fun fact: I love to play Football

 ### Spotify Playing 🎧